mahajanankur/mahajanankur.github.io/README.md

 ---

 ## Interests
-Apart from building softwares all the time :P, I love to explore new things and places.
+Apart from building softwares all the time :star_struck:, I love to explore new things and places.